-SPEC 4000 Individualized/Independent Study

-Study directed by faculty designed to meet identified, individual needs of students.
+SPEC 4000 Individualized/Independent Study1-0-1 to 3-0-3Study directed by faculty designed to meet identified, individual needs of students.SPEC 4010 Individuals with Mental Retardation3-0-3

-SPEC 4010 Individuals with Mental Retardation A study of the historical and legal treatment, identification, classification, and unique characteristics of individuals with mental retardation.
+A study of the historical and legal treatment, identification, classification, and unique characteristics of individuals with mental retardation.

-SPEC 4020 Nature and Characteristics of Children and

-Youth with Mild Disabilities
+SPEC 4020 Nature and Characteristics of Children and Youth with Mild Disabilities

+Youth with Mild Disabilities 3-0-3 Prerequisite: SPEC 2000 and satisfactory completion of the Junior College Core Curriculum.
+A study of the historical and legal treatment, identification, classification and unique characteristics of individuals who require intermittent and limited supports throughout the life cycle.

+SPEC 4030 Curricular Planning for Individuals with Severe Disabilities 3-0-3

 Prerequisite: SPEC 2000 and satisfactory completion of the Junior College Core Curriculum.
-A study of the historical and legal treatment, identification, classification and unique characteristics of individuals who require intermittent and limited supports throughout the life cycle.

-SPEC 4030 Curricular Planning for Individuals with Severe Disabilities 3-0-3 Prerequisite: SPEC 2000 and satisfactory completion of the Junior College Core Curriculum.
 A study of the philosophic and practical basis of curriculum design for individuals who require extensive and/or pervasive supports throughout the life cycle.
 This curricular approach results in a meaningful and functional curriculum and supportive learning environments.

-SPEC 4040 Technological Support for Individuals with Disabilities 3-0-3
+SPEC 4040 Technological Support for Individuals with Disabilities

-Prerequisite: BVED 2400.
-Uses of the computer hardware and software as they relate to the individualized education program and needs of individuals who require intermittent and/or limited supports.
-3-0-3
+Prerequisite: ACED 2400.
+Uses of the computer hardware and software as they relate to the individualized education program and needs of individuals who require intermittent and/ or limited supports.

-SPEC 4051 Systematic Instruction I

-Prerequisites: SPEC 2000 and satisfactory completion of the Junior College Core Curriculum.
+SPEC 4051 Systematic Instruction I 3-0-3 Prerequisites: SPEC 2000 and satisfactory completion of the Junior College Core Curriculum.
 A study of procedures necessary to carefully plan and sequence instruction for individuals with mental retardation who require limited, extensive, or pervasive supports throughout the life cycle.
 Focus is placed on selecting and planning for use of effective intervention strategies and planning the use of appropriate materials.

-SPEC 4052 Systematic Instruction II
+SPEC 4052 Systematic Instruction II 3-0-3